cajmorgan/AKINI/README.md

 ### Structure

 To work with this library, a specific folder structure must be followed.
-Below is a general structure with example names marked with *italic*.
+Below is a general structure with example names marked with **.

 ```bash
 .